Bill Pay Terms of Service

 - one calendar year for Annual Subscription Plans.

-• “Card” means an eligible UK-issued credit card you use with the Service.
+• “Card” means an eligible UK-issued credit or debit card you use with the Service.

 • “Payment Amount” means the amount you instruct us to send to your chosen payee.